Marcus Johansson Game Preview: Wild vs. Devils

 Johansson Season Stats Insights

-- In one of eight games this season, Johansson has scored a goal, but has not finished a game with two or more.
+- In one of nine games this year, Johansson has scored a goal, but has not finished a game with two or more.

-- Johansson has registered a point in a game five times this season out of eight games played, including multiple points on one occasion.
+- Johansson has registered a point in a game five times this year out of nine games played, including multiple points on one occasion.

-- Johansson has yet to record a multi-assist game this season despite registering one in five of eight games played.
+- Johansson has yet to record a multi-assist game this season despite registering one in five of nine games played.

-- The implied probability is 52.4% that Johansson hits the over on his points prop total based on the odds.
+- The implied probability that Johansson hits the over on his points over/under is 52.6%, based on the odds.

 Sign up for Underdog fantasy today.